mozilla/glean/docs/user/metrics/event.md

 * When 500 events are queued on the client, and events pings is immediately sent.

 * Event timestamps use a system timer that is guaranteed to be monotonic only within a particular boot of the device.
-Therefore, if there are any unsent recorded events on disk when the application starts, any pings containing those events are sent immediately, so that Glean can start over using a new timer and events based on different timers are never sent within the same ping.
+Therefore, if there are any unsent recorded events on disk when the application starts, any pings containing those events are sent immediately, so that the Glean SDK can start over using a new timer and events based on different timers are never sent within the same ping.

 ## Examples